jured/Algator/README.md

 ## System instalation

-Instalation of the single-user version of the ALGator system on Linux system:
+A single-user version instalation of the ALGator system on Linux system:

 1. **Create ALGator folder**